Sidhant-Roymoulik/ledger/README.md

-# Creating a very simple ledger for me and my friends to use
+### Creating a very simple ledger for me and my friends to use.

 ## Usage Instructions: